-Image 7: The importance of quality assurance
+Illustration 7: The importance of quality assurance

-6.3 The situation in the Netherlands
+6.3.
+The situation in the Netherlands

-Based on the ESG, the NVAO has developed the Dutch quality frameworks, which it regularly updates.
+Based on the 'European Standards and Guidelines for Quality Assurance', the NVAO developed the Dutch quality frameworks, which are updated regularly.
 The 2018 framework currently applies.
-The "Assessment framework for the higher education accreditation system of the Netherlands 2018" distinguishes between the accreditation of new and existing study programmes.
+The 'Assessment framework for the higher education accreditation system of the Netherlands 2018' distinguishes between the accreditation of new and existing study programmes.

-If a higher education institution intends to launch a new study programme, it must be accredited beforehand.
+When a higher education institution intends to launch a new study programme, it must be accredited beforehand.
 This is based on an initial accreditation assessment (toets nieuwe opleiding - TNO).
 Higher education institutions will only receive funding after receiving a positive decision on the initial accreditation assessment.
 A study programme accreditation must be renewed every six years.